edertone/TurboTesting/TurboTesting-Node/extras/help/publish-release.md

 5 - Make sure the git tag is updated with the new project version we want to publish
     (First in remote GIT repo and then in our Local by performing a fetch)

-6 - Generate a release build executing tests (tb -crt)
+6 - Generate a release build executing tests (tb -cr)

 7 - Copy the package.json file from the project root to target/turbotesting-node-x.x.x/dist/ts